Empirical priors and posterior concentration in a piecewise polynomial sequence model: Empirical Bayes formulation

-In light of the representation $(B,\theta_B)$ of the mean vector $\theta$ in terms of a block configuration and block-specific parameters, a hierarchical prior is appealing.
-That is, first specify a prior for $B$, then a conditional prior for $\theta_B$, given $B$.
-Here we follow this general prior specification strategy, but with a twist to make it an {\em empirical prior}.
+In light of our representation of a piecewise polynomial mean vector $\theta$ via $(B,\theta^B)$ or $(B,\beta^B)$, a hierarchical representation of the prior distribution will be most convenient.
+That is, we first specify a prior for $B$, then a conditional prior for $\beta^B$, given $B$; this in turn will induce a conditional prior for $\theta^B$.
+Here we follow this general prior specification strategy, but with a slight twist wherein we allow the conditional prior for $\beta^B$ to depend on data in a particular way.
+Then this empirical prior for $(B,\beta^B)$ will immediately induce a corresponding empirical prior for $(B,\theta^B)$ and, finally, for $\theta$.

-Intuitively, there is no reason to introduce a piecewise constant structure if not for the belief that there are not too many constant blocks, i.e., that $|B|$ is relatively small compared to $n$; see Section~\ref{S:rate}.
+Intuitively, there is no reason to introduce a piecewise polynomial structure if not for a belief that there are not too many blocks, i.e., that $|B|$ is relatively small compared to $n$; see Section~\ref{S:rate}.
 This belief can be incorporated into the prior for $B$ in the following way.
 Set $b=|B|$, and introduce a marginal prior

 where $\lambda > 0$ is a constant to be specified.
 Note that this is effectively a truncated geometric distribution with parameter $p=n^{-\lambda}$, which puts most of its mass on small values of the block configuration size, hence incorporating the prior information that $\theta$ is not too complex.
 Next, if the configuration size $b$ is given, the blocks correspond to a simple partition of $\{1,2,\ldots,n\}$ into $b$ consecutive chunks, and there are $\binom{n-1}{b-1}$ such partitions.
-So, for the conditional prior distribution of $B$, given $|B|$, we can simply take a discrete uniform distribution.
+So, for the conditional prior distribution of $B$, given $|B|$, we can take a discrete uniform distribution.
 Therefore, the prior distribution for $B$ is given by

 where $B$ ranges over all simple partitions of $\{1,2,\ldots,n\}$ into consecutive blocks.